 Add the broth and salt.

-When cooking ends, carefully turn the valve to “venting” to quickly release the pressure.
+When cooking ends, carefully turn the valve to “venting” to quickly release remaining pressure (This is known as QR or Quick Release).

 FINISH THE RICE.